-End- Mar.
+Cumulative Receipts from Earmarked Grants and Small-scale Asset Disposal (In billions of dinars) End- Mar.
 2016 End- Jun.
 2016 End- Sep.
 2016 End- Dec.
 2016 End- Mar.
 2017 End- Jun.
 2017 End- Sep.
 2017 End- Dec.
-2017 Programmed cumulative ear- marked grants receipts 1.8 4.0 6.5 11.4 2.0 4.3 7.1 11.5 Programmed cumulative receipts from small-scale disposal of assets 0 0 0 0 0 0 0 0
+2017 Programmed cumulative ear- marked grants receipts 1.8 4.0 6.5 11.4 2.0 4.3 7.1 11.5 Programmed cumulative receipts from small-scale disposal of assets 0 0 0 0 0 0 0 0 project and for liquidity support.

-11. Ceiling on the gross issuance of debt guarantees by the Republican Budget for project and for liquidity support.
 Guarantees for liquidity support are defined in this context as explicit or implicit guarantees, including comfort letters, related to loans provided without any pre-specified purpose other than satisfying funding needs of the company that ensure its normal production and business activities.
 Guarantees for viable project loans are defined in this context as explicit or implicit guarantees, including comfort letters, related to loans with high probability of repayment provided with a pre-specified objective establishing that all funding should be used for well-defined investment or corporate restructuring projects, confirmed by a reliable feasibility study and/or the investment or restructuring plan endorsed by the government.